 “At least you didn’t tell us there’s nothing to worry about,” Abe looked reproachfully at Wade, which was probably fair, Wade thought, given everything that had been going on.

 Two fires.
 A downed bridge.
-And then there was also the explosion that killed Anna’s husband, as well.
+And the explosion that killed Anna’s husband.

 “There’s always plenty to worry about.
 The important part is working out what you can do about it,” Wade said, nodding at his foreman and the few other selected workers he had taken off shift for this chat.

-They stood in the new barn, and looked nervous at the news of the fire at the Union Pacific yard.
+They stood in the new barn, and looked nervous as they heard the news of the fire at the Union Pacific yard.
 Wade could see they were trying to figure out what this meant for them.
 Each one of the men must be wondering if it was easier to cut their losses and leave; maybe there was work on the trails, or further out west in the mines?

 But rail work was steady work, and the promise of work on the other side of the mountains was never as good as work that was right in front of you.
 Wade knew all of this, and he still knew he wouldn’t blame any of them for quitting.
 They’d already lost three men, who had simply packed their things and left, grumbling that ‘they weren’t going to die for no company!’